dylnbp/MCD12Q2_Processing/README.md

 The MCD12Q2 data (in HDF4 format) was downloaded from NASA's Land Processes Distributed Active Archive Center (LP DAAC), and its greenup layer (pixel-level SOS metrics in DOY) was used to represent spring phenology.
 Each SOS metric is defined as the date when EVI2 first crossed 15% of the segment EVI2 amplitude.
 This project processed SOS metrics from 2001 to 2016, and evaluated trends in spring phenology in Asia.

-## Pixel-level analysis of SOS metrics
+## Analysis of pixel-level SOS metrics
 <img src="./Mean%20of%20SOS.png"
      align="center"
      width="1000" />